 Basically the ratio shows you the level of compensation you will get for the additional risk you are taking on.

 The Sharpe ratio can unmask whether a portfolio’s returns are due to smart investment decisions or a result of too much risk.
-When you look at a portfolio and see a really high return, it’s exciting.
+When you see a really high return, it’s exciting.
 But it is only a good investment if the higher return does not exist because of an excess amount of additional risk.
+This makes it essential for investors to know what is a good Sharpe ratio.

 Using the Sharpe Ratio